 Fig. 18.
 Early Pliocene reference geological section near the village of Priozernoe.
 Stop 4.4.
 Social event: Excursion and sailing on a motor ship along the Dniester River (afternoon) After lunch in Tiraspol, an excursion to the factory of wine and cognac production "Quint" will be followed by a boat excursion on the motor ship "Nikolai Gribanov" along the Dniester River.
 Day 5.
-Towards Odessa (13 July 2020) Stop 5.1.
+Towards Odessa (12 September 2022) Stop 5.1.
 Late Pleistocene reference geological section Slobodseya I The section of late Pleistocene Slobodseya I (Fig. 19).

 Fig. 19.
-Late Pleistocene reference geological section Slobodseya I. Stop 5.2.
-Late Pleistocene reference geological section "Livada" The section of the Vth terrace of the Dniester, "Livada," is covered by loess-soil sediments with fauna of mollusks and small mammals of the late phase of the Tiraspol faunistic complex (Fig. 20).
+Late Pleistocene reference geological section Slobodseya I.

+Stop 5.2.
+Middle Pleistocene reference geological section "Levada" The section of the Vth terrace of the Dniester, "Levada," is covered by loess-soil sediments with Fauna of mollusks and small mammals of the Tiraspol faunistic complex was found in the alluvial deposits of the VI th terrace of the Dniester in Levada section.
+The thick loess-paleosol thickness cover the alluvium (Fig. 20).